Thoughtful Thanksgiving host/ess gifts beyond wine

 1. A gift subscription to a regional food magazine.
 A gift subscription to one of the Edible Communities regional publications on the local food system would be great.
 They now have 83 affiliates in the US and Canada.
 Each magazine covers its local food scene, from farmers and restaurants to markets and recipes.

 There are some places with magazines that aren't Edible Communities related.
 Devour Utah in Salt Lake City and Feast Magazine in Missouri are other examples.
 There was one in Virginia called Flavor, then Foodshed, but I don't think they are publishing anymore.

-Cook's Illustrated, an independently published specialty recipe magazine.
+Cook's Illustrated, an independently published specialty recipe magazine or Milk Street.

 3. Gift subscription to a regional lifestyle magazine that covers foodways issues.
 If you live in the South (Southern Living), in California/Pacific Northwest (Sunset) or New England (Yankee Magazine) these magazines are great guides about homes, regional traditions, travel, and food, with great recipes.

 4. Books on regional foodways/cookbooks.
 There are a number of books published that explore regional foodways and systems, and I think it would be cool to come in hand with a great book on regional foodways.
 Darrin Nordahl's book, Eating Appalachia: Rediscovering Regional American Flavors, explores the Appalachian region.
 Writing primarily about (but not limited to) the Southwest, Gary Nabhun has written many books about food, cuisine, and agriculture.

 A good local bookstore ought to be able to make recommendations relevant to your region.
 I'm still looking for a killer recipe for Brunswick Stew, a dish that both Georgia and Virginia claim as their own.